dankle/mocha-espresso/README.md

 By default Mocha-Espresso will also run all mocha testcases in the specified ```<mocha_test_folder>```.
 This is configurable with the option ```-m <mocha_args ...>```, which will get forwarded to mocha.

 All reports will be generated to ```./test/reports/``` by default.
-This is only configurable when using the mocha-espresso config file.
+This is only configurable when using the mocha-espresso config file. **NOTE**: For every run, all *.json and *.xml files will be deleted in this directory. *(Path relative to current directory)*

 ##### Using config file
-All options will be parsed from ```./config/mocha-espresso.json```, more information on config file section.
+All options will be parsed from ```./config/mocha-espresso.json```, more information in config file section.

 Pull request updates in git disabled
 ```shell